M-trail/NSF_OAC/README.md

 </p>

 ## Snowy Vehicle Trajectory Data
 The snowy dataset was collected by the team at the I-695 highway segment in Baltimore, Maryland, United States on 01/15/2024 using a drone.
-A total of 50 minutes of video footage was captured and subsequently processed into vehicle trajectory data.
+A total of 50 minutes of video footage was captured in 4K resolution at 30 frames per second and subsequently processed into vehicle trajectory data.
 <p align="center">
   <img src="Picture/Trajectory.gif" width="800">
 </p>